jenkinsci/appscan-plugin/README.md

 HCL AppScan Jenkins Plug-in supports integration with HCL AppScan Enterprise for creation and execution of ADAC jobs.
 To use this integration, you must have access to a running instance of AppScan Enterprise Server  version 9.0.3.14 or later.
 Please note that Content Scan jobs are not supported through this integration.

 ## Usage
-**Integration with HCL AppScan On Cloud**
+**Integration with HCL AppScan on Cloud**

 [This video](http://ibm.biz/ASoC-Jenkins) demonstrates
-installation and configuration of the plugin for HCL AppScan On Cloud.
+installation and configuration of the plugin for HCL AppScan on Cloud.

 1. Add your AppScan on Cloud credentials on the Jenkins **Credentials** page.